raspberrypilearning/scratch-led-game/en/step_1.md

 ---

 + How to connect a simple circuit to your Raspberry Pi
-+ How to use an LED with the Raspberry Pi and Scratch
++ How to use an LED with a Raspberry Pi and Scratch

 --- /collapse ---